William Parsons, 3rd Earl of Rosse: Life

-In addition to his astronomical interests, Rosse served as a Member of Parliament (MP) for King's County from 1821 to 1834, president of the British Association in 1843–1844, an Irish representative peer after 1845, president of the Royal Society (1848–1854), and chancellor of Trinity College Dublin (1862–1867).
+In addition to his astronomical interests, Rosse served as a Member of Parliament (MP) for King's County from 1821 to 1834, president of the British Association in 1843–1844, an Irish representative peer after 1845, president of the Royal Society (1848–1854), and chancellor of the University of Dublin (Trinity College Dublin) (1862–1867).
+He was appointed Colonel of the disembodied King's County Royal Rifle Militia (a regiment formerly commanded by his father) from 19 June 1834 and was joined by his younger brother the Hon Lawrence Parsons as Lieutenant-Colonel from 24 December 1847.
+When the regiment was next embodied, in 1852, the position of colonel had become an honorary post.

 Scientific studies

 During the 1840s, he had the Leviathan of Parsonstown built, a 72-inch (6 feet/1.83 m) telescope at Birr Castle, Parsonstown, County Offaly.
 The 72 in telescope replaced a 36 in telescope that he had built previously.

 He had to invent many of the techniques he used for constructing the Leviathan, both because its size was without precedent and because earlier telescope builders had guarded their secrets or had not published their methods.
 Details of the metal, casting, grinding and polishing of the 3-ton 'speculum' were presented in 1844 at the Belfast Natural History Society.
 Rosse's telescope was considered a marvellous technical and architectural achievement, and images of it were circulated widely within the British Commonwealth.
 Building of the Leviathan began in 1842 and it was first used in 1845; regular use waited another two years, due to the Great Irish Famine.
 It was the world's largest telescope, in terms of aperture size, until the early 20th century.
 Using this telescope Rosse saw and catalogued a large number of nebulae (including a number that would later be recognised as galaxies).

-Lord Rosse performed astronomical studies and discovered the spiral nature of some nebulas, today known to be spiral galaxies.
+Lord Rosse performed astronomical studies and discovered the spiral nature of some nebulae, today known to be spiral galaxies.
 Rosse's telescope Leviathan was the first to reveal the spiral structure of M51, a galaxy nicknamed later as the "Whirlpool Galaxy", and his drawings of it closely resemble modern photographs.

-Rosse named the Crab Nebula, based on an earlier drawing made with his older 36-inch (91 cm) telescope in which it resembled a crab.
-A few years later, when the 72-inch (183 cm) telescope was in service, he produced an improved drawing of a considerably different appearance, but the original name continued to be used.
+The Crab Nebula received its name based on a drawing made by Rosse in the early 1840s with his older 36-inch (91 cm) telescope in which it resembled a crab.
+A few years later, when the 72-inch (183 cm) telescope was in service, he (or one of his assistants) produced an improved drawing of a considerably different appearance, but the original name continued to be used.